 This macro tells the Server to calculate the distance between two best fitted features.
-The robot will write the result to the register index you provide.

-RSWANLSDIST (BestFitID1, BestFitID2, DistanceReg)
+Before calling this macro, you must declare a real type variable for the robot to write the result to.

+RswAnlsDist(BestFitID1, BestFitID2, DistanceVar)

 Argument Definition BestFitID1 Integer.
 The best fit ID which contains calculated data for the first best fit feature.
 BestFitID2 Integer.
-The best ID which contains calculated data for the second best fit feature.
-DistanceReg Integer.
-The register where the robot should write the calculated distance between features in millimetres.
+The best fit ID which contains calculated data for the second best fit feature.
+DistanceVar Real.
+The name of the variable where the robot should write the calculated distance between features in millimetres (mm).

-- : CALL RSWBFCYL(15,115,1,10,11,12,13);

-- : CALL RSWBFCYL(16,116,1,20,21,22,23);

-- : CALL RSWANLSDIST(115,116,31);

-//Server calculates a best fit for a cylinder.
+RswBestFitCylinder(15,115,1, CyllPos,CyllDir,CyllDiam) //Server calculates a best fit for a cylinder.
 It stores the result in best fit ID 115.

-//Server calculates a best fit for another cylinder.
+RswBestFitCylinder(16,116,1, Cyl2Pos,Cyl2Dir,Cyl2Diam) //Server calculates a best fit for another cylinder.
 It stores the result in best fit ID 116.

-//Server calculates the distance between the two best fitted cylinders using data stored in best fit IDs 115 and 116.
+RswAnlsDist(115,116,Distance) //Server calculates the distance between the two best fitted cylinders using data stored in best fit IDs 115 and 116.

-//Robot writes the result to R[31].
+//Robot writes the result to real type variable "Distance".